Falkirk Cultural Center

 All the Habitat Gardens contain food, bird/bee watering dishes, bird or insect houses, and spaces for nesting and safety.
 View the Habitat Gardens Plant List.

 The Under Oaks Garden illustrates what to plant under an oak that will flourish.

-The California Native Garden is planted with native plants from diverse areas of California are represented here.
+The California Native Garden is planted with native plants from diverse areas of California.
 Most must be deer resistant and low water to survive in this location.
 The large Coast Live Oak (Quercus agrifolia) creates space for a woodland garden.
 Sunnier spots support various shrubs and perennials which bring color from early spring to late fall.
 View a list of plants currently in the California Native Garden.

 The California Diversity Garden, showing the diversity of plants suited for a Mediterranean climate, is nestled against the greenhouse.